Alloy Artifacts

 Currently all of our examples of Fuller wrenches were made by KTC.
 KTC's production for Fuller goes back to the early 1960s, and based on KTC's reputation we would expect these to be high quality tools.

-The sections below will offer production date estimates partly based on catalog references, but with a large degree of uncertanty due to a lack of early catalogs.
+Wrenches made by KTC have been observed in three styles, which are described in the list below.
+Our production date estimates are partly based on catalog references, but with a large degree of uncertainty due to a lack of early catalogs.

-Catalog Listing with Parallelogram Panels
+1979 Catalog Listing with Parallelogram Panels

 [1979 Catalog Listing for Fuller Combination Wrenches]

-Fig. 3B.
+Fig. 5.
 1979 Catalog Listing for Fuller Combination Wrenches.

 The text notes that the wrenches were drop forged of chrome vanadium steel.